Physical constraints on effective non-Hermitian systems: Observables and Green's functions

-\emph{Generalized Green's function identities.}-- Both open and interacting systems can be described in terms of the retarded, advanced, and Keldysh Green's functions $G_{R/A/K}$ respectively.
+Both open and interacting systems can be described in terms of the retarded, advanced, and Keldysh Green's functions $G_{R/A/K}$ respectively.
 In standard interacting theory, $G_K$ is anti-Hermitian and the causal Green's functions are related by Hermitian conjugation: $G_A = (G_{R})^{\dagger}$.
 As will be shown, this relation between the causal Green's functions must be modified in PHQM.
 The bare advanced Green's function for PHQM is defined as $G_A = (\omega - H -i0^+)^{-1}$, hence $(G_A)^{\dagger} = (\omega - H^{\dagger}+i0^+)^{-1}\neq G_R$.
-Instead, we find that the bare causal Green's functions for PHQM are related by
+Instead, we find that the bare causal Green's functions for PHQM are related by \footnote{We emphasize that this relation holds for the bare Green's functions of PHQM and instances where the retarded and advanced self-energies are related by $\Sigma_{R}=\eta^{-1}\Sigma_A^{\dagger}\eta$.}:

 Despite being described by the same quasiparticle Hamiltonian, PHQM and standard interacting theory offer different prescriptions for the advanced Green's function.
 For the Hermitian case $H=H^\dagger$, hence $\eta = \mathds{1}$ and thus Eq.~\eqref{PHQM_GR_GA} reduces to the usual relation between $G_{R/A}$.